ReshmaAnnaThomas/FRB20190520B/README.md

 # FRB 20190520B
-All the necessary scripts to reproduce Anna-Thomas et (2022)
+All the necessary scripts to reproduce Anna-Thomas et al (2022)

 RM Synthesis folder contains a python script used to search for Rotation Measure (RM) and the PDF of the detection plots.